shibampokerail/Herdless/README.md

 ## Key Emergent Findings & Insights

-Through rigorous simulation and out-of-sample validation against real-world data, the `Herdless` engine uncovered several key properties of information cascades:
+Through rigorous simulation and out-of-sample validation against real-world data, the engine uncovered several key properties of information cascades:

 #### 1. The "Network Diffusion Ceiling"
 The simulation consistently revealed that **peer-to-peer diffusion alone is insufficient to create large-scale viral cascades.** Information spreads locally but becomes trapped within community clusters, failing to bridge to the wider network.
 This saturation point, termed the "Network Diffusion Ceiling," is an emergent property of networked systems and explains why most information fails to go viral.